-They’re light enough that they won’t make a huge burden in your pack.
+They’re light enough that they won’t make a huge burden on your pack.
 You might not mind hauling them over long trips to the treestand and back, given the convenience of their utility.

-Even if you’re one of those hunters that like to carry six sticks, you won’t have an issue lugging your treestand and climbing setup to the next location.check price
+Even if you’re one of those hunters that like to carry six sticks, you won’t have an issue lugging your treestand and climbing setup to the next location.Check Latest Price

 The generous weight limit means you can feel secure about putting all of your weight on them while climbing up and down.